-All eligible, non-exempt employees are to be compensated one and one half times the employee's regular hourly rate of pay for hours worked in excess of their maximum allowable hours for overtime hours worked.
-This compensation may be monetary or through the accrual of compensatory time leaveat the choice of the employee prior to the performance of the overtime work.
+All non-exempt employees are to be compensated for overtime hours worked.
+This compensation may be monetary or through the accrual of compensatory time leave.
 Time is calculated based on the entire workweek or work period and not on a daily basis.
 Overtime is not earned until the maximum allowable hours have been physically worked, except as required under the Gap Pay Act (Virginia Code § 9.1-700, et seq.).
-Special conditions apply if the hours worked are performed pursuant to the Emergency Situation Staffing Policy (P-37).
-Calculation of overtime/compensatory time leave shall be as follows.:
+Calculation of overtime/compensatory time leave shall be as follows.